asarkar/book-of-monads/README.md

 Here lay the projects while I was working on the [Book of Monads](https://leanpub.com/book-of-monads) by Alejandro Serrano Mena.
 I receive no financial incentive for the book purchase.

+A curated list of [Haskell resources](https://blogs.asarkar.com/haskell-curated/) is available on my blog.

 ## Running tests

 ```